oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     This read-write attribute specifies a method called for each value that is bound to a statement executed on any cursor associated with this connection.
-The method signature is handler(cursor, value, arraysize) and the return value is expected to be a variable object or None in which case a default variable object will be created.
-If this attribute is None, the default behavior will take place for all values bound to statements.
+The method signature is handler(cursor, value, arraysize) and the return value is expected to be a variable object or *None* in which case a default variable object will be created.
+If this attribute is *None*, the default behavior will take place for all values bound to statements.

 .. attribute:: AsyncConnection.instance_name